mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/ops-deployment-release.md

 ## 4 How Many Environments Can I Provision for My Apps?

 In the Mendix Cloud, environments are provisioned to allow for staged deployment.
-Typically, most application nodes come with either two environments (acceptance and production) or three environments (test, acceptance, and production).
-The Mendix Platform can accommodate additional environments to fit with your DevOps process.
+Most application nodes come with either two environments (acceptance and production) or three environments (test, acceptance, and production).
+The Mendix Platform supports adding further environments to fit with your DevOps process.

 {{% image_container width="650" %}}
 ![DevOps Staging Environment](attachments/DO_StagingEnvironments.png)